 Best Front Light – High-end Commuter

-The Exposure Strada Mk3 rechargeable bike light is an easy choice for the position of Best Commuter light.
+The Exposure Strada rechargeable bike light is an easy choice for the position of Best Commuter light.
 Actually we like all the Exposure lights.
 This one sits somewhere in the middle of their range and offers a good balance between bright light, long battery life and low weight.
 It’s mainly aimed at commuters and comes with a handy handlebar mounted push button to dip the light for oncoming motorists.
 The light is plenty bright enough for riding with confidence on unlit roads and would also be fine for some off-road MTB action.
 Exposure lights are not cheap (you might like to sit down before checking out the price!), but they are well designed, have amazing build quality, are unaffected by severe weather, and if you can afford it you won’t be disappointed.
+The latest version is mk5 which is a few generations on from the reviewed model but has a number of refinements.
 Some reliable on-line stores from which Exposure lights can be purchased are here, here and here.

 Best Front Light – High-end Lightweight